-TCDC may appoint a person, suitably qualified and competent who may be a staff member of TCDC or an outside person to advise and assist the SACCOS generally or for the purposes of implementing any directions.
+TCDC may appoint a person, suitably qualified and competent who may be a staff member of TCDC or an outside person to advise and assist the SACCOS generally or for the purposes of implementing any directives.

 As per the Regulations, all expenses associated with having a statutory manager shall be borne by the SACCOS.
+TCDC may take any of the following broad administrative measures for strengthening the performance of the SACCOS.